 A great way to get a kickstart on paying back some of your debt is to really take a good look at your possessions and see what you don’t need.
 I am a huge fan of decluttering, for the wallet and the soul.
 If you can sell something, sell it and use the money to put yourself on a better financial footing.
-See my post here for tips on selling on eBay.
+See all my tips for selling items online.

 Feel stronger and more positive

 Taking the actions above puts you back in control, which is a wonderful feeling.
-You will have more spare cash which you can put towards any debt you have, and start the journey towards being debt-free.
+When you get a handle on your finances, you will have more spare cash which you can put towards any debt you have.
+The journey towards being debt-free begins.